Adolf Hitler: The Holocaust

-Between 1939 and 1945, the Schutzstaffel (SS), assisted by collaborationist governments and recruits from occupied countries, were responsible for the deaths of at least eleven million non-combatants, including the murders of about 6 million Jews (representing two-thirds of the Jewish population of Europe), and between 200,000 and 1,500,000 Romani people.
-The victims were killed in concentration and extermination camps, ghettos, and through mass executions.
-Many victims of the Holocaust were murdered in gas chambers, while others died of starvation or disease or while working as slave labourers.
+Between 1939 and 1945, the Schutzstaffel (SS), assisted by collaborationist governments and recruits from occupied countries, were responsible for the deaths of at least 11 million non-combatants, including the murders of about six million Jews (representing two-thirds of the Jewish population of Europe), and between 200,000 and 1,500,000 Romani people.
+The victims were killed in concentration and extermination camps and in ghettos, and through mass shootings.
+Many victims of the Holocaust were murdered in gas chambers or shot, while others died of starvation or disease or while working as slave labourers.
 In addition to eliminating Jews, the Nazis planned to reduce the population of the conquered territories by 30 million people through starvation in an action called the Hunger Plan.
 Food supplies would be diverted to the German army and German civilians.
-Cities would be razed and the land allowed to return to forest or resettled by German colonists.
+Cities would be razed, and the land allowed to return to forest or resettled by German colonists.
 Together, the Hunger Plan and Generalplan Ost would have led to the starvation of 80 million people in the Soviet Union.
 These partially fulfilled plans resulted in additional deaths, bringing the total number of civilians and prisoners of war who died in the democide to an estimated 19.3 million people.

 Hitler's policies resulted in the killing of nearly two million non-Jewish Polish civilians, over three million Soviet prisoners of war, communists and other political opponents, homosexuals, the physically and mentally disabled, Jehovah's Witnesses, Adventists, and trade unionists.
-Hitler did not speak publicly about the killings, and seems to never have visited the concentration camps.
+Hitler never spoke publicly about the killings and seems to have never visited the concentration camps.
 The Nazis embraced the concept of racial hygiene.
 On 15 September 1935, Hitler presented two laws—known as the Nuremberg Laws—to the Reichstag.
 The laws banned sexual relations and marriages between Aryans and Jews and were later extended to include "Gypsies, Negroes or their bastard offspring".
 The laws stripped all non-Aryans of their German citizenship and forbade the employment of non-Jewish women under the age of 45 in Jewish households.
 Hitler's early eugenic policies targeted children with physical and developmental disabilities in a programme dubbed Action Brandt, and he later authorised a euthanasia programme for adults with serious mental and physical disabilities, now referred to as Aktion T4.